Hazing is a hidden and serious problem . . .

 - Groups that haze can achieve the positive outcomes they seek from hazing through non-hazing means.

 Follow important campus, state, and national news related to hazing.

-Cornell is committed to transparent public communication about ALL conduct infractions (not just hazing) by any group, including but not limited to registered student organizations, athletic teams, fraternities, sororities, and program houses.
-Beginning Fall, 2013, such violations will be recorded on the Group Misconduct website.
+Cornell is committed to transparent public communication about ALL conduct infractions (not just hazing) by any group, including but not limited to registered student organizations, athletic teams, fraternities, sororities, etc. Visit the Group Misconduct website.